 Q: Is the Friendship House a house or is it some other type of building?

 A: Friendship House is a misnomer as our houses are not your typical house.
 Our first house, Divinity Friendship House at Vanderbilt, is an apartment building with four two-bedroom apartments and four one-bedroom apartments.
 It accommodates four friends and seven students.
 The second house is made up of two apartment buildings facing each other over a courtyard.
 It is made up of 20 one-bedroom apartments and accommodates 19 people: seven friends and 12 students.
-Our third and fourth houses will be newly constructed houses.
-The third Friendship House will actually be two adjacent houses and will accommodate 20 people: eight friends, eight seniors and four students.
-Each house will have 10 bedroom/bathroom suites with a shared kitchen, living area and laundry facilities.
+Our third Friendship House, which is scheduled to open in Spring 2019, will be a big duplex, which will accommodate 20 people: eight friends, eight seniors and four students.
+Each side will have 10 bedroom/bathroom suites with a shared kitchen, living area and laundry facilities.
 Our fourth and fifth Friendship Houses, which are scheduled to open by Summer 2020, will be one story ranch houses; each will accommodate 16 people: six friends and ten seniors.

 Q: Where are your Friendship Houses located?